thoughtspot/thoughtspot.github.io/_admin/worksheets/edit-worksheet.md

 ---
 title: [Edit or rename worksheet]

-last_updated: tbd
+last_updated: 11/18/2019
-summary: "A worksheet can be edited by anyone with the proper permissions."
+summary: "Anyone with the proper permissions can edit a worksheet."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---